ibm-cloud-docs/account/ts-iam-invite.md

 When you click **Invite users**, the following message might be displayed:
 {: tsSymptoms}

 > Looks like you don't have access to invite users.
-You must be assigned the editor or administrator role for the User management service or be a Cloud Foundry org manager.
+You must be assigned the editor or administrator role for the User management service.
 Contact your account owner for access.

 You aren't assigned the correct access.
 {: tsCauses}